 Lophophora Williamsii Cactus Care

-Peyote like bright and warm environment.
-In its natural habitat it grows under a bush or near other cactus.
-Lophophoras really like very hot day temperatures and cold nights.
-Peyote also enjoy the company, so it is usually found in clusters.
-Indoor, a southern facing window is great, and they can do very well under a lamp.
+Peyote like bright and warm environment but no direct sunlight, they will sunburn and can die if exposed to strong sun for long period of time.
+In its natural habitat, lophophora is mainly found under a bush, near other cactus.
+They really like shady areas ,hot daily temperatures and cold nights.
+Peyote also enjoy the company of their fellow relatives, so it is usually found in clusters.
+Lophohoras grow well in greenhouse well ventilated, with mild to high temperature.
+Indoor, inside your house, a southern facing window is great, and they can do very well under a lamp.

 Watering is really important for your peyote, and the most common mistake is to overwater them.
 Therefore, in that case, less is more.
 Wait that your soil is totally dry before you give them water.
 The best way to check your soil is to put a toothstick inside, if the stick is not humid when you put it out of the soil, then you can water your cactus.

-You have to adapt what is in your soil according to your climate, humidity, air… Always check how your lophophora adapt to any change, if it doesn’t like it you will notice soon that its shape will change.
+You have to adapt what is in your soil according to your climate, humidity, air… Always check how your lophophora adapt to any change, if it doesn’t like it you will notice soon that its shape, color, skin will change.
 So be careful and act before it is too late.
+Best way is to go back to the last settings which was succesful.

 Cacti are used to dry conditions and therefore should never be given too much